hallhassi/blaise/_format/book.md

 ---
-bio: Book is sheets of paper bound and constrained by publishing standards.
+bio: Sheets of paper bound and constrained by publishing standards.
 ---